jawerty/Node2Blog/README.md

 <h1>Node2Blog</h1>
 <p>Node2Blog is a simple and easy to use blog template for the casual blogger.
-If you want a fast and quick blog setup, then this is the project for you.
+For those who wish to setup an operable blog in minutes, this is the project for you.
 The blog is built with Node.js, Express.js, and Mongodb (with the mongoose driver).
-Instructions for building a blog with the Node2Blog template is below.</p>
+The instructions for building a blog with the Node2Blog template is shown below.</p>

 <h1>Prerequisites</h1>
 <ol>